 While the name pull implies that the muscle is out of its proper place, this is rarely the case.
 In most scenarios, symptoms are elicited because of small rips in the muscle chains, causing general discomfort and heightened pain upon movement.
 In very few cases does the muscle pull away from its attachments or wind up out of proper anatomical placement, although this can occur.

-This discussion focuses on the diversity of soft tissue injuries that can create back pain.
+This discussion focuses on the diversity of soft tissue pull injuries that can create acute back pain and might even lay the foundation for chronic pain to begin.

 A pulled muscle can describe any of the following soft tissue injuries to the back or spine: torn or detached muscles, torn or detached ligament or torn or detached tendons.